HectorMC02/BashScripts/DistanceCalculator/README.md

 ### Built With

 > **[?]**
-> This is scripted on Bash lenguage, no dependences apart from having jq installed
+> This is scripted on Bash lenguage, no dependences

-### Getting Started
-> This script is for showing use of APIs

 ### Prerequisites
 > **[?]**
-> No prerrequisites needed
+> Install jq for json file management.
+> On Debian based OS you can install it with:

+        sudo apt install jq -y

 ### Installation

 > **[?]**